 Risk Associated with Source of Finance

-A business is exposed to various kinds of risks.
+A business has exposure to various kinds of risks.
 These risks should be considered while deciding on the source of finance.
-For e.g. in case, a firm relies majorly on debt financing, then they are said to be highly leveraged as it bears the high financial risk.
-That is, if debt repayments are not made on time this can lead to legal action and hence there is a risk of bankruptcy.
+E.g., if a firm relies majorly on debt financing, they are said to be highly leveraged as it bears a high financial risk.
+If debt repayments are not on time, this can lead to legal action, and hence there is a risk of bankruptcy.
 High financial leverage also affects the earning per share.
-So, for deciding an optimal capital structure a company should analyze the degree of leverage that it can tolerate.
+So, for deciding on an optimal capital structure, a company should analyze the degree of leverage that it can tolerate.

 Dilution of Control and Management

 Controlling and management in the hands of the owner dilute with more and more equity introduced from outside of business.
-Promoters or owners who do not want to lose the control of a business and prefer to keep major decision making in their hand will consider equity financing only up to certain level.
+Promoters or owners who do not want to lose control of a business and prefer to keep significant decision-making in their hands will consider equity financing only to a certain level.

 Flexibility in Repayment

-It plays an important role in deciding the capital structure.
+It plays a vital role in deciding the capital structure.
 A firm functions in a dynamic business environment today.
 It should be able to respond to sudden shocks to its cash flows stream.
-A highly leveraged firm may face the shortage of cash during adverse conditions, which may lead to the sale of assets etc for generation of cash.
+A highly leveraged firm may face a cash shortage during adverse conditions, which may lead to the sale of assets etc., for the generation of cash.
 Also, in extreme cases, a firm may have to take a step of capital restructuring or even liquidation on the worst side.